Top Family-Friendly Activities in South Africa

 We should also mention that South Africa has the biggest, bluest skies and the sunsets are something else which we find are best enjoyed with a delicious bottle of wine we picked up from one of the many stunning wine farms!

-If you’re not sold already, then here are some more great reasons to try South Africa with kids;
+If you’re not quite ready to book your holidays to South Africa, then here are some more great reasons to visit South Africa with kids:

-- English is widely spoken so there are no communication issues and it is very westernised.
+- English is widely spoken so there are no communication issues and it’s very westernised.
 There will be shops and restaurants you recognise, but also some you won’t, and those are always worth trying.